riley-x/GaussianProcessExample/README.md

 ```py
 plot_gp(X_test, mean, cov)
 ```
 to plot the predictive distribution, as shown above.
+This notebook also demonstrates using scikit-learn's version of Gaussian process too.

+## HEP Notebook

+This notebook goes through some pedagogical examples in high-energy physics.
+This requires ROOT to be installed, and make sure to check out the plotting submodule.

 ## Acknowledgements